Roswell Firelabs Member Code of Conduct

 - If you are unsure how a tool works, ask for help.
 Do not use a tool to try to “figure it out”.

 - Only use tools for their intended purpose and design - do not perform "experiments" with our equipment.

 - Be aware of and utilize other equipment that functions in conjunction with some tools, such as dust collectors.

 - Don’t leave equipment running unattended unless it is designed to safely run without hazard (ex: 3D printer, vinyl cutter).

 - Make sure a tool is in working order before using it.
-If it is not, disconnect the power and leave a note on the tool, then submit an incident report.
+If it is not, disconnect the power and leave a note on the tool, and ideally report the issue.

 - Power Off or unplug any tools prior to performing maintenance or service.